Skip to content

 I’m a designer and artist currently living and working in the dirt stained, neon jungle of Las Vegas.
 I like old photographs, books, and creating handmade items.
 I’m into patterns, the gritty tactile nature of life, the unpredictable, and the little ephemeral details of life, and often times I’ll inject these themes into my illustrations.
 I live trying to master perfect imperfection.
 I’m always experimenting, always learning, and always branching out to new ideas.
 It’s nice to meet you.

 When not drawing, I can be found being entertained by the internet, indulging in sweets, and running around with fluffy puppies.
-For more information, please visit my portfolio and blog, which are both updated regularly.

 Tips for Completing Your Own 365 Drawing Project